1995 German Grand Prix

 The 1995 German Grand Prix (formally the XXIV Grosser Mobil 1 Preis von Deutschland) was a Formula One motor race held at the Hockenheimring, Hockenheim on 30 July 1995.
 It was the ninth race of the 1995 Formula One World Championship.

 The 45-lap race was won by local driver Michael Schumacher, driving a Benetton-Renault, after he started from second position.
-Brit David Coulthard finished second in a Williams-Renault, with Austrian Gerhard Berger third in a Ferrari.
-Brit Damon Hill took pole position in the other Williams-Renault, but spun off on lap 2 as a result of a driveshaft failure.
+Briton Damon Hill took pole position in his Williams-Renault, but spun off on lap 2 as a result of a driveshaft failure.
+Hill's compatriot and teammate David Coulthard finished second, with Austrian Gerhard Berger third in a Ferrari.

 With the win, his fifth of the season, Schumacher extended his lead over Hill in the Drivers' Championship to 21 points.